star drawing

 It’s all about the butter!

-It’s been two years since we added the Vermont Creamery Cultured Butter to the bread service at the Roadhouse.
+It’s been about three years now since we made the move to add the Vermont Creamery Cultured Butter to the Bakehouse bread service at the Roadhouse.
 The commercial butter we’d been serving up until that point had been a relatively peripheral product for us.
 Now, the cultured butter has become a signature offering with glowing reviews.
-The Vermont Creamery Cultured butter is a game changer—I actually added a few paragraphs to the “A Taste of Zingerman’s Food Philosophy” pamphlet in the final weeks of production just to highlight how good it is.
+The Vermont Creamery Cultured Butter is a game changer—I actually added a few paragraphs to the “A Taste of Zingerman’s Food Philosophy” pamphlet in the final weeks of production just to highlight how good it is.
 We have had it on our counter at home regularly for many months now.
 I’m pretty confident that if you try it (be sure it’s at room temperature), you will be doing the same for your house as well!

 Credit for the butter goes to Allison Hooper, longtime industry colleague and friend, who, along with her business partner Bob Reese, started Vermont Creamery back in 1984.
 Working in the small town of Websterville, the pair pushed from the beginning to make the kind of cheese and butter that Allison had experienced when she’d interned in France a few years earlier.
 I asked Allison for the back story on the butter: